 To minimize the glare from oncoming traffic, MTO recommends looking “up and beyond slightly to the right of oncoming traffic.”
 Use the rearview mirror anti-glare feature to reduce the glare from cars behind you.

 When driving, you should give at least two seconds to the vehicle in front of you.
-At night, and in poor weather, you may want to double this amount.
+At night and in poor weather, you may want to double this amount.

 Dirty, cloudy headlamps can lower the illumination of your lights.
 It can comprise how far ahead you can see when driving at night.
 If you notice the lenses are yellowed, it’s time to restore or replace the headlamps.

 Headlights can become misaligned over time.
 Follow your owner’s manual or consult the dealership to adjust the headlights correctly.
-If lights tilt down too much, you can lose proper illumination on the road.
-If they tilt too high, they can cause severe glare to oncoming drivers.
+If the lights tilt down too much, you can lose proper illumination on the road.
+If they tilt too high, they can cause a severe glare to oncoming drivers.

 Not only does a seatbelt keep you safe, but you will avoid a ticket.
 If you are caught driving without a seatbelt, it could affect your rates.